How To Program a DISH Remote

 - Point your DISH remote at the device you want to pair.

 - Press and hold the button on the DISH remote that corresponds to the device you want to program (TV, DVD, or AUX).
 After about 10 seconds, you should see all four Mode buttons light up.
-When they do, release the button and it will start blinking.
+When they do, release the button, and it should start blinking.

 - Press and release the Power button on the DISH remote.
 The blinking Mode button should now be a solid light.
 This means the DISH remote is ready to program.